Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $9.99 per month / $59.99 per year

-Fitness22 is another decent personal trainer app.
+Fitness22 Home Workouts is another decent personal trainer app.
 However, it presents itself as a normal workout app.
 There are a bunch of exercises and workouts for various purposes.
 For instance, you can go for fat loss or muscle building.
 You’re also responsible for creating your own workout regimens.
 That’s a good thing if you like to manage these sorts of things yourself.
 There’s a bit of a learning curve for beginners, though.
-The app is also way cheaper than most of its competitors.

 Price: Free / $6.99 per month / $39.99 per year